 Additional insights include:

-- 93% of organisations who use Microsoft 365 report suffering negative impacts following an email data breach, compared to 84% of organisations who do not use Microsoft 365
+- 93% of organizations who use Microsoft 365 report suffering negative impacts following an email data breach, compared to 84% of organizations who do not use Microsoft 365

-- 15% of organisations using Microsoft 365 have suffered over 500 data breaches in the last year, compared to just 4% of organisations not using it
+- 15% of organizations using Microsoft 365 have suffered over 500 data breaches in the last year, compared to just 4% of organizations not using it

 - 26% of IT leaders reported experiencing a severe data loss incident that came from an employee sharing data in error via email.
 The number was lower for organizations without Microsoft 365: 14%